CarpenterJoseph/tailwind_rails/README.md

 # Tailwind Rails

-A simple project configured with rails, tailwind,
+A simple project configured with rails, tailwind

+Start with `bin/dev`